-NYCOSH Features Pitta & Baione LLP in Workers’ Resource Guide
+NYCOSH Features Pitta & Baione in Workers’ Resource Guide

 The New York Committee for Occupational Safety & Health (NYCOSH) has selected Pitta & Baione LLP for its 2018 Workers’ Resource Guide.
 NYCOSH is a non-profit 501c3 organization that describes itself as “a membership organization of workers, unions, community-based organizations, workers’ rights activists, and health and safety professionals.
 NYCOSH uses training, education, and advocacy to improve health and safety conditions in our workplaces, our communities, and our environment.
 Founded in 1979 on the principle that workplace injuries, illnesses, and deaths are preventable, NYCOSH works to extend and defend every person’s right to a safe and healthy workplace.”

 In addition to advocating on behalf of workers at large, NYCOSH receives funding from the National Institute for Occupational Safety and Health to conduct outreach, education, and enrollment services to certain 9/11 responders: workers employed by New York City and New York State, communication workers, building and construction trade workers, and union veterans.
 On the Sixteenth Anniversary of 9/11, NYCOSH Board Chair Lee Clarke commented “Sixteen years after the disaster, this work remains important to workers who responded to 9/11 since thousands who were involved in the rescue, recovery, and cleanup operations have yet to enroll in the WTC Health Program.”